-Of our total employees, 2,407 were located in the U.S., 849 in Europe and 5,119 in Asia Pacific.
-Approximately 55% of our employees were involved with content collection, 24% worked in product development, software and systems engineering, another 18% conducted sales and consulting services and the remaining 3% provided administrative support.
-We are proud to have received the following accolades during fiscal 2016:
+In order to optimize costs, we have invested in expanding our footprint and talent pool in India and the Philippines, where we now have a combined workforce of over 5,000 people.
+Of our total employees, 2,493 were located in the U.S., 1,322 in Europe and 5,259 in Asia Pacific.
+Approximately 70% of the Company's employees were involved in company operations including content collection and software and systems engineering, 27% had a client focused role conducting sales and consulting services and the remaining 3% provided administrative support.